RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 - models should have both **low bias and low variance**, and this is achieved by **lowering the mean squared error (MSE)** of the model by working through multiple training datasets.

  **Underfitting** creates a model that is not able to predict values of training data correctly or new data that was not used during training.
+ - Underfitting would have resulted in poor performance with training data.
+ - Insufficiently complex models can lead to underfitting.
+ - Underfitting occurs when a model does not capture relationships.

  **Overfitting** occurs when an ML model is trained too well on a particulart dataset & unable to generalize new data.This happens when there is noise in the data and the model fits the noise as well as the correct data points.To solve the overfitting problem in the scenario, you need to: